rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/implementing-http-basic-auth-for-fargate-using-lambda-edge-and-cloudfront.md

 title: "Implementing HTTP Basic Auth for Fargate using Lambda@Edge and CloudFront"
 ---

 Ask any developer the quickest and hackiest way of locking unauthorised users out of your website and they will probably mention HTTP Basic Auth.
-As an extremely simple method of authentication that is built-in to the HTTP protocol standard and supported by every web browser, it's the universal, go-to method of setting up a username and password authentication prompt with minimal work.
+As an extremely simple method of authentication that is built-in to the HTTP protocol standard and supported by every web browser, it’s the universal, go-to method of setting up a username and password authentication prompt with minimal work.

 Simplicity and minimalism of course bring with them compromise, and most things you may associate with authentication systems cannot be achieved easily or at all with HTTP Basic Auth, so you would probably not consider it your primary authentication method for anything but the most basic of needs.
-But for our needs, it's the perfect method of stopping casual snooping and accidental usage of a non-live system.
+But for our needs, it’s the perfect method of stopping casual snooping and accidental usage of a non-live system.

-We're building a new SaaS product, and we have both a staging system (which is non-live by definition and where we do a lot of our testing with fake data) and a production system (which will be live once the system is ready to launch, but is currently dormant).
+We’re building a new SaaS product, and we have both a staging system (which is non-live by definition and where we do a lot of our testing with fake data) and a production system (which will be live once the system is ready to launch, but is currently dormant).
 The production system will eventually be publically accessible but the staging system is only for internal development.
 Securing both of these systems from outside access during development is a great use case for HTTP Basic Auth.

 ## How this works with Fargate

 There are usually two ways to implement HTTP Basic Auth - either on the web server or in the application itself.
-Implementing in the application does mean you don't need to fiddle with infrastructure, but it adds more overhead to the application and can make things slower for large numbers of requests.
+Implementing in the application does mean you don’t need to fiddle with infrastructure, but it adds more overhead to the application and can make things slower for large numbers of requests.
 The preference is to add the configuration at the web server level.

-However, with Fargate, we have no access to the underlying web server or any of the related infrastructure, and we don't want to start adding cruft into our application.
+However, with Fargate, we have no access to the underlying web server or any of the related infrastructure, and we don’t want to start adding cruft into our application.

 Luckily for us, Lambda functions are the perfect, lightweight option for running small functions a large number of times.
 Lambda@Edge, a specialist type of Lambda, replicates your function to all CloudFront edge locations around the world, allowing it to sit in front of requests to the CDN and run blazing fast.